DucManhPhan/DucManhPhan.github.io/_posts/2020-04-15-How-to-implement-programmatic-transaction-management-in-spring-data-jpa.md

 ## Introduction to programmatic transaction management

-With programmatic transaction management, the Spring framework provides two means of of programmatic transaction management.
+With programmatic transaction management, the Spring framework provides two means of programmatic transaction management.
 - Using the transaction template, which is similar to Spring templates, like JdbcTemplate and other available templates.

 - Using a platform transaction manager, which handles transactions across Hibernate, JDBC, JPA, JMS, etc.